ng-Classic/ng-classic/devtools/CONTRIBUTING.md

-# Contributing to Angular DevTools
+# Contributing to Angular ClassicDevTools

-We would love for you to contribute to Angular DevTools and help make it even better than it is today!
+We would love for you to contribute to Angular ClassicDevTools and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

 - [Question or Problem?](#question)